Teachable-AI-Lab/shop2/README.md

 ## Domain Description
 ### Axiom
 Specify the head which will evaluate as true when the tail (conditions) are true.
+The code snippet shows an axiom that returns a tuple when two values are equal in the state.
 ```python
 from shop2.domain import Axiom